Robotics In Composites Manufacturing

 Industries from aerospace to transportation and construction to sports equipment are turning to composite materials.
 Demand is rising, and advanced robotic solutions can help.
 The variation inherent in composite manufacturing processes is challenging dedicated tooling and automation but is no match for industrial robot flexibility.

-Resins and solvents used in composite bonding make for an unhealthy work environment for humans, but robots don't care.
+Resins and solvents used in composite bonding make for an unhealthy work environment for humans, but robots used in automated composites manufacturing don't care.
 Putting robots to work with fiber reinforced polymer (FRP) materials increases capacity while protecting workers from jobs that are dirty and dangerous.

 Acieta understands the challenges created by composite parts manufacturing and has the skills and experience to design and implement customized, cost-effective robotic solutions.

-Learn more about what our robots can provide.
+Learn more about what our robots for composite manufacturing can provide.

 FORMING AND PROCESSING

 Composite materials comprise fiber reinforcement in a binder or matrix, shaped and cured in a mold.
 A six-axis robot can spray gel coating or resin more consistently than is possible by hand, creating uniform products and reducing overspray waste.
 With appropriate end-effectors (usually needlelike systems), robots can handle fabric sheets, lifting and placing them into a mold.
 Cured product can be unloaded by a robot and placed on racks or hooks for transport to finishing, with vision guidance helping address dimensional differences between parts.

 Finishing operations needed after composite bonding can include grinding, routing and sanding, which produce dust that forces workers to wear extensive personal protective equipment (PPE).
 In addition, manual processing is difficult and slow.
 Robotic finishing, such as robotic composite trimming, can achieve higher throughput than human workers while protecting people from exposure and saving the expense of protective equipment.